 Body: Character Sets

-See also Serbo-Croatian translation, Portuguese translation (from Travel Ticker), Indonesian translation (from ChameleonJohn), German translation (provided by Game Period), and Bosnian translation (by Ratko Kecmanovic) (done by others in their own site, with my permission)
+See also Serbo-Croatian translation, Portuguese translation (from Travel Ticker), Indonesian translation (from ChameleonJohn), German translation (provided by Game Period), Bosnian translation (by Ratko Kecmanovic), and Japanese translation (by Daily Deals Coupon). (done by others in their own site, with my permission)

 If you need to use accented letters or mathematical symbols in your messages, or you wonder if there's a way to insert a "euro sign", or you observe that somebody else's message contains garbage where a special character should be, this article will help you understand the issues involved.